tsogi/akordebi-next/README.md

 UPDATE users SET payment_date = NOW(), paid_until = DATE_ADD(NOW(), INTERVAL 12 MONTH), payment_confirmed = 1 WHERE email = "tsogiaidze1@gmail.com";
 select * from users where email = "giomaho54@gmail.com";
 UPDATE users SET payment_confirmed = 1, payment_date = "2025-05-19 00:00:16", paid_until = "2025-06-19 00:00:16" WHERE email IN ("lukamghebrishvili05@gmail.com", "kokalaghadze@gmail.com");

+Use tailwindcss instead of css files.
+Make sure UI is mobile-first especially beautiful on mobile screens with width around 380px.
+Make only minimal required changes, don't change extra code.
+Try to reuse existing components when possible.
+For database use db.js service.
+For user data use useUser.js service or getUser.js on the server side.
+For translations use LanguageContext.js service.
+The project is next.js 13 with pages directory.
+Use absolute path(@) to import components.
+Language translations should be put in lang_temp.js